How to Install Vinyl Flooring in Your Kitchen

-Vinyl flooring adds a charming touch to a kitchen, but it can be confusing to install if you don’t know how.
-You don’t need to hire a professional to help you, as the installation process is simple enough when you have the correct materials and understand the proper steps.
-Vinyl is an inexpensive material to use for kitchens compared to tile and is more straightforward to manage.
+Vinyl kitchen flooring adds a charming touch to a kitchen, but it can be confusing to install if you don’t know how.
+You don’t need to hire a professional to help you, as the installation process for vinyl is simple enough when you have the correct materials and understand the proper steps.
+Vinyl is an inexpensive material to use for kitchens compared to tile, and is more straightforward to manage.

 Unlike tile, a vinyl floor may be directly applied to a subfloor that’s plywood with no need for a concrete backer.
-Before installing vinyl in a kitchen, make sure the heads of screws and nails are below the subfloor surface, take off any adhesive that’s old, and address other imperfections.
-Otherwise, you’ll be able to feel and see these areas below your vinyl flooring and they could damage the vinyl.
+Before installing vinyl kitchen flooring, make sure the heads of screws and nails are below the subfloor surface, take off any adhesive that’s old, and address other imperfections.
+Otherwise, you’ll be able to feel and see these areas below your Vinyl Flooring and they could damage the vinyl.

 Vinyl flooring comes in 6-foot and 12-foot widths.
 You can save at least half the cost, if not more, when you install vinyl on your own.
 Flooring that’s more expensive has patterns that are richer and a wear layer that’s thicker, but even moderately priced flooring will still last for at least 10 years.

 Look at the flexibility different floors have by going into a flooring showroom and bending one of the corners of a sample.
 If you find the vinyl is stiff or the backing easily breaks, you won’t be able to install the floor without being at risk of damaging it.
 You can also order samples of flooring to take home and see how various options look in your kitchen.

 It doesn’t hurt to have a sketch of the room with you along with dimensions so that a flooring representative can help you figure out how much flooring you need.
 Determine the installation requirements and make sure you buy a trowel, seam sealer if your flooring installation requires a seam, floor filler, matching caulk, and the proper adhesive.